 All furniture in the room at check in must remain in the room throughout the year.

 - Shades or blinds (except for Gulick Hall)

-- Rooms are supplied with an extra-long (80”) twin-sized bed with a height of at least six to eight inches above the floor, a dresser, a desk, a desk chair, and closet space for each student
+- Extra-long (80”) twin-sized bed with a height of at least six to eight inches above the floor, a dresser, a desk, a desk chair, and closet space for each student

-- Please be aware that halogen lamps are not allowed in student rooms as they pose a serious fire hazard.
+- Halogen lamps are not allowed in student rooms as they pose a serious fire hazard.

-- Microwaves are also not allowed in student rooms due to fire and safety regulations; however, all of our traditional halls and apartments have kitchens that are equipped with a microwave for students' use.
+- Microwaves are also not allowed in student rooms due to fire and safety regulations.
+All traditional halls and apartments have kitchens that are equipped with a microwave for students’ use.

 First-year Student Residence Halls

 Centrally located, this large coed hall houses nearly 300 first-year students in double rooms.
 This community is comprised of students who share similar academic interests.

 This coed residence hall houses 150 first-year students in double rooms.